dlt-green/node-installer-docker/README.md

 ```

 ```
-reset: 0: no reset
+reboot: 0: no reboot
-reset: 1: system reset (nodes will be automatically shut down before)
+reboot: 1: system reboot (nodes will be automatically shut down before)
 default: 0

+hint: when you have enabled autostart via gui, then all intalled nodes/inx-modules start automatically again after reboot
 ```

 ### Bedienung